WLAN-Pi/wlanpi-chat-bot/docs/USERGUIDE.md

 ![Screenshot](images/chatbot-help-sh-pub.png)

 # Security Considerations
-Although comms to and from the WLAN Pi chat-bot is limited to just your Telegram user account, it is worth noting that all bot names are publicly searchable on Teleram.
+Although comms to and from the WLAN Pi chat-bot is limited to just your Telegram user account, it is worth noting that all bot names are publicly searchable on Telegram.
 This means that people are able to search for your bot from their Telegram client.
 If they find the bot, they are not able to execute commands, but who knows what types of clever exploits may surface in the future?

 For this reason, it is definitely worth naming your Telegram bot with a non-obvious name (e.g. do not include the phrase "wlanpi" in your bot name).

 As the public nature of telegram bots is a concern, a number of techniques have been employed or are suggested to provide several layers of protection.
-Again, Telegram bots are, by the nature of their current implemetation on the Telegram platform, publicy available.
+Again, Telegram bots are, by the nature of their current implementation on the Telegram platform, publicly available.
 To restrict access, the following techniques are suggested, or have been implemented by the WLAN Pi team:

 1. The chat-bot module is available as an optional module that you may install on to the WLAN Pi.
 Ensure you understand the risks before installing the chat-bot
 2. When creating your bot on Telegram, use a name that is not obviously a WLAN Pi.
-Use something that is meaningful to you and is not easily guessible for someone trying to find your bot on the public search tool provided by Telegram.
+Use something that is meaningful to you and is not easily guessable for someone trying to find your bot on the public search tool provided by Telegram.
 (NOTE: the bot  name is not the hostname of your WLAN Pi, it is the bot name assigned when creating the bot account on Telegram)
-3. When the WLAN Pi bot is initialised with the required app key, it will use only the user-id and user account name that initially sends it a message (i.e. you) for subsequent comms.
+3. When the WLAN Pi bot is initialized with the required app key, it will use only the user-id and user account name that initially sends it a message (i.e. you) for subsequent comms.
 If messages are received from other user accounts and/or other user-id's, messages are dropped without processing.
 This ensures that only messages sent by you are processed by the WLAN Pi bot.
 4. To limit any user-supplied input from trying to execute unintended commands on the WLAN Pi itself (e.g. by supplying additional characters to command arguments to trigger other OS-level commands), no commands are provided that required arguments to be supplied.
 Only commands that match a list of known commands are accepted, with no additional arguments accepted or processed.